Skip to main content

 Omeprazole contraindications & warnings

-Omeprazole and other proton pump inhibitors are effective medications and have a low incidence of side effects when used in the short-term.
-However, omeprazole may not be for everyone, particularly when used over the long-term.
+Omeprazole is an effective medication that has a low incidence of possible side effects when used in the short term.
+However, omeprazole may not be for everyone, particularly when used over the long term.

 Dependency

 Chronic use of omeprazole can lead to serious and debilitating side effects.
-In particular, people taking omeprazole for a long time will develop a kind of physical dependency.
-Omeprazole creates a feedback loop in the stomach.
-After chronic use of omeprazole, the stomach begins to overproduce stomach acid.
-For many people, discontinuing long-term use of omeprazole means a rapid return of acid reflux and heartburn.
+In particular, people taking omeprazole for a long time may develop a kind of physical dependency since the body gets used to decreased acid production.
+Stopping the medication could cause the stomach to create more acid than usual, leading to a rebound effect and a return of acid reflux and heartburn symptoms.

 Allergies

-Omeprazole should not be taken by anyone with severe hypersensitivity to omeprazole or any of the inactive ingredients in the medicine.
+Omeprazole should not be taken by anyone with severe hypersensitivity to omeprazole or any of the inactive ingredients of this medication.

 People with liver problems

 Omeprazole is processed by the liver.
-Patients with liver problems can generally take omeprazole (if approved by your doctor), but the dose may have to be smaller than usual.
+Patients with liver problems can generally take omeprazole (if approved by a healthcare provider), but the dosage may be lower than usual.

 People of Asian descent

-People of Asian descent have an increased risk of dementia from proton pump inhibitors such as omeprazole.
-Compared to other populations, a higher percentage of Asians metabolize omeprazole very slowly—20% compared to around 3%.
+People of Asian descent may have an increased risk of dementia from proton pump inhibitors such as omeprazole.
+People of Asian descent are also less likely to have the gene variants that break down omeprazole quickly.
 The prescribing information for omeprazole recommends a lower dose in these patients.

 Children

-Prescription omeprazole is approved to treat GERD symptoms and erosive esophagitis in children between the ages of 1 and 16.
-Over-the-counter omeprazole is not, so it should not be given to children.
+Prescription omeprazole is approved to treat GERD symptoms and erosive esophagitis in children who are 1 to 16 years of age.
+OTC omeprazole should not be given to children.
 If the liquid formulation (packets for oral suspension) is not available, the medication can be compounded by a compounding pharmacy.
-Or, the contents of a capsule may be mixed with a tablespoon of applesauce and immediately consumed, along with a glass of water.
+The contents of a capsule may also be mixed with a tablespoon of applesauce and immediately consumed, along with a glass of water.

-In clinical trials, omeprazole had the same safety record in older adults as it does for other adults.
+In the initial clinical trials, omeprazole had the same safety record in older adults as it does for other adults.
+However, more recent studies suggest that omeprazole may come with an increased risk of certain side effects in older adults, such as bone loss, kidney problems, and possible dementia.

 Pregnancy and breastfeeding